AdarshZolekar/COVID19-Detection-Model/README.md

 - Download or add the `covid_data_2020-2021.csv.zip` file to your Google Drive

-- Update the file path in the script to match your location
+- Update the file path in the script to match your location.

 3. **Run the script:**